jhugheswebdev/blog/_posts/2017-3-20-ems-rems-and-px.md

 title: The Differences between EM, REM and PX
 ---

-One of my first confusions, when I looked at the company's code, was the difference usages of units of measure used in the `SCSS`.
-There is `px`, `em`, and `rem`, I noticed that `rem` is used primarily for the margin and padding, but `px` is used for the sizing of images or icons.
+One of my first confusions, when I looked at the company's code, was the different units of measure used in the `SCSS`.
+There is `px`, `em`, and `rem`, I noticed that `rem` is used primarily for the spacing and sizing, but `px` is used for the sizing of images or icons.
 I didn't understand the reasoning behind this until I started to do my research.